e-spitz/romcom/README.md

 #### Click on the **Make Your Own Cover** button

 There you will find a form to fill out and create your own book cover!
-   - Simply enter a cover image URL, followed by your saucy title name, and two words to best describe your tale.
+1. Simply enter a cover image URL, followed by your saucy title name, and two words to best describe your tale.
+2. Then click the **Make my book** button to preview your custom cover!

     ![Make Your Cover Form](readme-assets/Cover-form.png)